BytezoTeam/Eventfully/README.md

 ![repo size](https://img.shields.io/github/repo-size/BytezoTeam/Eventfully?style=flat-square)
 ![commit activity](https://img.shields.io/github/commit-activity/m/BytezoTeam/Eventfully?style=flat-square)

-Eventfully is a python based web-application designed to process and show various events in your area
+Eventfully is a software to find and explore new events in your area and learn more about culture, technology and more from one website.
+It combines many different event sites in one and there are many events in your area and in Europe.
+Plus, you can connect with people and make new friends and have an exprerience you never had before.
+Eventfully eliminates the hard search for events on the Internet and it has many different events so that everyone can find the event they are looking for.

 ## Techstack